bjmt/yamtk/README.md

  -r         Trim motif (JASPAR only) and sequence names to the first word.
  -l         Low memory mode.
 Only allows a single sequence in memory at a
             time.
 Reading sequences from stdin is disabled.
-This will have a slight increase on performance, which gets worse with increasing motif counts.
+This will have a slight impact on performance, which gets worse with increasing motif counts.
  -g         Print a progress bar during scanning.
 This turns off some of the
             messages printed by -w.
 Note that it's only useful if there is